thiagoluis88git/tech1-app/README.md

 - Customer identification
 - Order creation with given products
 - Payment process
-- - With Mercado Livre QR Code payment option (internal/adapters/driver/webhook/README.md)
+- - With Mercado Livre QR Code payment option [Webhook Payment](internal/adapters/driver/webhook/README.md)
 - Order tracking by the chef
 - Order tracking by the waiter and the customer